-All accidents involving injury or damage must be recorded in the accident book which is in the school office.
+All accidents involving injury or damage must be recorded on Evolve.
 The record should be completed by the adult who witnessed the accident or dealt with it.

 Boys should be taken to the nearest first aider.
-All THS Staff are first aid trained.
+The majority of THS Staff are first aid trained.
 All head injuries, however slight should be reported to a first aider and the school office.
-The school secretary will call the parent to inform them of the accident and will also email a list of symptoms to look out for at home.
+The school secretary / first aider may call the parent to inform them of the accident depending on the severity, and will ensure the head bump email is attached to the Evolve notification that gets sent to parents when a head bump is added to Evolve.

-Serious injuries or serious near-misses must be reported immediately to the Health and Safety Officer.
-In such cases the H&S officer will complete a detailed internal report and report to HSE under RIDDOR if required.
+Serious injuries or serious near-misses must be reported immediately to the School Safety Officer.
+In such cases the school safety officer will complete a detailed internal report and report to HSE under RIDDOR if required.

-Accidents requiring first aid treatment at the Bank of England should be entered into the school's accident book ASAP.
+Accidents requiring first aid treatment at the Bank of England should be entered into the school's accident reporting portal, Evolve ASAP.
 Staff without first aid qualification are advised that in cases of serious injury not to move the casualty, keep warm and cover any large open wounds.
 They should then call for a qualified first aider from Tower House staff or Bank of England staff.